Http://buddhism-controversy-blog.com is operated by Tenzin Peljor.

 I saw a need for an informal blog addressing certain controversial issues related to Tibetan Buddhism, Tibet, the Dalai Lamas and Buddhism in general.
 Since many years now, there is a great amount of distorted, misleading or superficial information online about these topics that are often posted based on active one-sided campaigning, a lack of knowledge, political and personal agendas etc. There have been also active and successful trials to manipulate Wikipedia articles.

-Media often lack the background knowledge, time, clarity and understanding of such complex issues as addressed at the blog and very often Media miss to ask true experts in those fields to offer balanced and factual correct information.
+Media often lack the background knowledge, time, clarity and understanding of such complex issues as addressed on the blog and very often Media miss to ask true experts in those fields to offer balanced and factual correct information.
 The blog aims to balance this perceived imbalance in the public domain by addressing different issues and by providing background knowledge or links to sources that offer sober information or at least another perspective.
 What is been linked is not necessarily the opinion of the blog owner.

-I don’t consider myself as expert in any field but rather as someone who tries to understand complex things.
+I don’t consider myself an expert in any field but rather as someone who tries to understand complex things.
 Another wish of mine is to protect open seekers from unreliable, less differentiated, semi-true or twisted information that increase ignorance, hostility and attachment.
 My wish is that the information and links provided here increase understanding and not negative emotions, and that they serve as a condition that people can make up their own minds.

 The blog had different names.